HariSekhon/Nagios-Plugins/README.md

 This should be the next stop after installing Nagios with it's basic plugins, especially for those running web or NoSQL technologies (Hadoop, Cassandra, HBase, Redis, Riak etc).

-These programs can also be run standalone on the command line or used in scripts as well as called in Nagios / Icinga.
+These programs can also be run standalone on the command line or used in scripts as well as called in Nagios.

 Enjoy